BarbyKelly/project-5/README.md

 - Registered Site User may save items as their favourites, and see them under their profile

-- If Registered Site User pauses their shopping, shopping bag is saved under their profile (unless their clear cache?)
+- If Registered Site User pauses their shopping, they can save the shopping cart items, and return next time

 - Add an option to search Drawings and Photos by Holiday eg Easter, Christmas, Halloween